 Olshan’s litigation attorneys represent clients in a wide range of complex, commercial real estate litigation matters.
-Our real estate litigation attorneys routinely partner with the firm’s highly regarded Real Estate Group to deliver results-oriented litigation services backed by broad-based industry knowledge.
-Our attorneys are thoroughly familiar with the real estate business, its participants and all types of real estate contracts and their accompanying provisions and clauses.
+Our NYC real estate litigation attorneys routinely partner with the firm’s highly regarded Real Estate Group to deliver results-oriented litigation services backed by broad-based industry knowledge.
+Our real estate litigation attorneys in NYC are thoroughly familiar with the real estate business, its participants and all types of real estate contracts and their accompanying provisions and clauses.
 Clients receive the benefit of this depth of knowledge on every case.

 As to our clients, we represent the full spectrum of real estate players, including real estate owners, developers, lessees, real estate investors (foreign, domestic and institutional), REITS, banks, purchasers, sellers, ground lessors and lessees, guarantors, major commercial and retail tenants, and borrowers of construction, mezzanine and permanent loans.

 We can successfully enforce, construe or challenge any transaction.
 Our real estate litigation practice spans the breadth of contractual issues, from sophisticated financing matters to leasing disputes.
 We represent clients in litigation involving the interpretation of lease clauses, applications for injunctive relief (including Yellowstone injunctions), the pursuit of damages and other monetary claims, commercial foreclosures, investment contracts, partnerships and LLCs, guaranties and breach of contract.
 Additionally, we have been successful prosecuting and defending business tort theories, breach of fiduciary duty, and lender liability.

 At Olshan, we make every effort to avoid contentious and costly litigation.
 However, when disputes cannot be negotiated or mediated, our real estate litigators are skilled and tenacious in advocating for our clients’ interests.